nickzoic/nick.zoic.org/art/esp32-capacitive-sensors/index.md

 Conclusions
 -----------

-* The zigzag trick definitely works.
+* The zigzag trick definitely works to make a "slider" between two contacts.
 * You can get pretty good slider behaviour out of multiple contacts instead though.
-* Ground plane definitely helps with noise rejection.
+* Having a ground plane definitely helps with noise rejection.